Khassimirou Diop: Career

 Diop arrived in France at the age of 13, and joined the training center of FC Nantes.
 He made his debut at the professional level for Nantes as a second half substitute in the Ligue 1 game against Sochaux on 14 October 2016.

 After leaving Nantes he played in the fourth tier with UJA Alfortville and JA Drancy before joining SO Cholet in the fifth tier.
 He was part of the Cholet side which achieved promotion from Championnat de France Amateur 2 in 2015 and Championnat de France Amateur 2 in 2017.
-Now a coach with the U10 side at Cholet, despite not playing since for the first team since May 2018 he remains available to be called up, as happened in November 2020.
+Although he has not played for Cholet's first team since May 2018, he remains available for call-ups while coaching the U10 side, as happened in November 2020.